john9francis/radiation-modeling/timeSpentPhase2.md

 - 9/13 9:20 am 1.25 hrs working on testing mac files and how long each one takes
 - 9/13 11:03 am .25 hr testing how it works to run multiple mac files at once
 - 9/13 8:00 pm 1.5 hrs giving electron energies a gaussian distribution, and giving specific commands to open and close file so I can run multiple simulations before closing the file.
 UPDATE: it's ready for an accurate run.
 I'm gonna do it tonight.
-- 9/14 8:15 am creating accurate data, comparing that data to reality, and coming up with project proposal
+- 9/14 8:15 am 1.25 hr creating accurate data, comparing that data to reality, and coming up with project proposal